zq-star/TCP-Vuln-Report/Ubuntu-20.04.4/tcp-tcb-released-in-established/ubuntu-20.04.4-tcp-tcb-released-in-established.md

 * The two virtual machines can communicate over the network.

 ## Experiment Overview
 Virtual machine 1 sends a packet or system call to virtual machine 2 of the Ubuntu system.
-The sending sequence is CONNECT, ACK+RST(V, V), SYN(INV, 0).
+The sending sequence is LISTEN, SYN(V, V), ACK(INV, 0).
 The response of virtual machine 2 after receiving SYN(INV, 0) is mainly observed.
 If virtual machine 2 directly accepts the new SYN request, a connection hijacking vulnerability exists.

 * Note1: CONNECT means notifying virtual machine 2 to system call connect as a client.
 The remaining ACK+RST(V, V) and SYN(INV, 0) represent TCP packets of different flags.
 The first bit in the bracket represents the sequence number, and the second bit represents the acknowledgment number.
 Each bit is divided into two categories: V and INV. ​​In general​​, V means valid - this value is equal to the expected exact value of normal communication, and INV means invalid - this value does not exactly match the expected exact value and is within the receiving window range.
 0 means - the value is 0.